kubeflow/website/content/en/docs/started/installing-kubeflow.md

   </table>
 </div>

-<a id="directly-use-the-manifests"></a>
+<a id="manifests"></a>
-## Directly use the manifests
+## Manifests

 {{% alert title="Warning" color="warning" %}}
-Installing kubeflow from the manifests is intended for advanced users, and Kubeflow community will not support environment-specific issues.
+Installing kubeflow from the manifests is intended for advanced users, the Kubeflow community will not support environment-specific issues.

 If you need support, please consider using a packaged distribution of Kubeflow.
 {{% /alert %}}